 Blueberry Muffins

-It's official, I have a kindergartner (gulp)!
-I can't believe my sweet little baby Jacob is now going to school.
-It seems like just yesterday we were bringing him home from the hospital.
-Ok enough blubbering and on to these muffins!
+It's hard to believe my sweet little Jacob is now a kindergartner!
+It feels like just yesterday we brought him home from the hospital.
+But enough with the sentimental thoughts, let's talk muffins!

-As a mom one of my goals is to always make sure Jacob has a healthy breakfast and lunch.
-This sounds hard for a full-time working mom of 2 right?
-If you take some time to plan ahead you can make it happen!
-A lot of the things I do is to make items ahead of time that can be frozen for quick on-the-go options so what better way to start than with a batch of blueberry muffins for breakfast!
+One of my main goals as a mom is to ensure Jacob always has a healthy breakfast and lunch.
+This might sound challenging for a full-time working mom of two, right?
+However, with a little planning, it's completely achievable!
+A lot of what I do involves preparing items ahead of time that can be frozen for quick, on-the-go options.
+So, what better way to start than with a batch of blueberry muffins for breakfast!

-I found this recipe on one of my favorite sites King Arthur Flour.
-They have so many recipes you should serious go check them out!
-I really like that the recipe calls for White Whole Grain Flour and since I already have some on hand from this recipe it made my decision to make these that much easier.
-I am really trying to make a conscious effort to get more whole grains in our diet and this recipe does just that!
+I discovered this recipe on King Arthur Flour, one of my favorite sites.
+They have an incredible array of recipes you should definitely explore!
+I particularly appreciate that this recipe uses White Whole Grain Flour.
+Since I already had some on hand from a previous recipe, it made my decision to bake these muffins even easier.
+I'm actively working to incorporate more whole grains into our diet, and this recipe fits the bill perfectly!

-Do you have any tips or ideas for families with busy scheduled like ours.
-If so feel free to share them in the comments section I would love to hear them!
+Do you have any tips or ideas for busy families like ours?
+If so, please share them in the comments section; I'd love to hear them!

 blueberry muffins